sam-k/malaria-mosquito-analysis/README.md

 - Correct formatting errors in household and sample IDs.
 - Correct inconsistencies in village, household, and sample IDs within each sample.
 - Correct inconsistencies in descriptions of each mosquito.
-- Remove duplicate entries of the same sample.
+- Resolve duplicate entries of the same sample.
 - Remove redundant columns.

+### Merging data
 - Sort all datasets.

-### Merging data
 - Create a dataset pairing mosquito descriptions with corresponding qPCR results.
+- Identify missing entries between datasets.
 - Tabulate mosquito counts per village, abdominal status, and species.

 ## Preliminary data analysis